craftingcity/The-Known-World/Custom Class - Psion.md

 ### Martial
 #### Psionic Soldier
-At second level, after hitting with a weapon attack, you may spend a Bonus Action to invoke a Psychokinesis Discipline you know, even if that Discipline usually costs a Full Action.
+At second level, after hitting with a weapon attack, you may spend a Bonus Action to invoke a Full Action Psychokinesis Discipline you know, or a Free Action to invoke a Bonus Action Psychokinesis Discipline you know.

 #### Battle-Born Metabolism
-At sixth level, after you invoke a Psychometabolism Discipline you you know, you may immediately invoke a second Phycometabolism Discipline without paying it's Action cost.
+At sixth level, after you invoke a Psychometabolism Discipline you you know, you may immediately invoke a second Psychometabolism Discipline without paying its Action cost.

 #### Extra Attack
-At tenth level, when you make the Full Action: Attack on your turn, you may make an additional weapon attack as a Free Action.
+At tenth level, when you make the Full Action: Attack on your turn, you may make an additional weapon attack using a Free Action this turn.

 #### Disciplined Warrior
 At fourteenth level, when you make the Full Action: Attack on your turn, you may spend three Effort to gain advantage on all attacks until the end of your turn.